Supreme Court to Hear Challenge to Broadband Subsidy

 The program is supported by a tax on telephone service and is administered by the Universal Service Administrative Company (USAC), a private company created by the FCC.
 The tax is collected through line-item charges that appear on monthly telephone bills.

-The Fifth Circuit held that the system used to support the fund violated the nondelegation doctrine, which states that Congress may not delegate its legislative powers to other entities, including private organizations and administrative agencies.
+The Fifth Circuit held that the system used to support the fund violates the nondelegation doctrine, which states that Congress may not delegate its legislative powers to other entities, including private organizations and administrative agencies.

 The decision “invalidates the system that the Commission has used for a quarter century to implement an important Act of Congress,” she wrote.
 “If left in place, the decision will upend the universal service programs, to the detriment of millions of consumers nationwide.”

-The petition recounted that the Fifth Circuit held that Congress delegated its taxing authority to the FCC when it passed the Telecommunications Act.
+The petition recounted that the Fifth Circuit previously held that Congress delegated its taxing authority to the FCC when it passed the Telecommunications Act.
 The commission then sub-delegated that power to USAC, which “relied on for-profit telecommunications companies to determine how much American citizens would be forced to pay for the ‘universal service’ tax that appears on cell phone bills across the Nation.”

-Congress failed to define “universal service” and instead gave the FCC the authority to do so, according to the court.
+Congress failed to define “universal service” and instead gave the FCC the authority to do so, according to the circuit court.
 The legislative body gave the communications agency the power to “‘periodically ‘establish’ the concept of ‘universal service’ by ‘taking into account advances in telecommunications and information technologies and services.’”

 This means the FCC has given USAC authority “for imposing the [Universal Service Fund] Tax.”